 Effective relocation partnerships not only help the shelters in need reduce overcrowding, but also allows them to focus on development of best practices and new programs to improve animal welfare and save more lives in ther communities.

 The ASPCA’s relocation efforts provide resources, support and training to both source and destination shelters.
 The ASPCA Relocation Program strives to not only impact the number of animals housed at partner shelters, but also to help shelters create and strengthen programs that will have a long-term effect on animal welfare in the surrounding community.

 Given the number of homeless pets in need, the ASPCA Relocation Program has expanded to include three transport routes across both coasts and through the Midwest.

 In 2014, the ASPCA launched the West Coast relocation program as part of the ASPCA’s commitment to helping at-risk animals in the Los Angeles metropolitan area.
 Between 2014 and 2017, the LA program moved 23,415 animals and is on pace to move an additional 11,000 in 2018.

-The Nancy Silverman Rescue Ride Program
+The Nancy Silverman Rescue Ride (NSRR)

 Saving Lives with Relocation Grants

-The ASPCA provides grants to help nonprofit organizations and public agencies dedicated to the safe, humane and efficient relocation of animals to help increase the number of lives saved and improve the outcomes for at-risk animals.
+The ASPCA provides invitational grants to help nonprofit organizations and public agencies dedicated to the safe, humane and efficient relocation of animals to help increase the number of lives saved and improve the outcomes for at-risk animals.